 I loved that the women arrived with their knitting - and that it is clear that their busy hands increase their ability to listen to the lecture.
 As a knitter myself, I appreciate it when films show that knitting increases attention; it's a concept that is hard to get across to the non-knitter.

+Lee J. Cobb was scheduled to appear as Dr. Philip Conway, the part that eventually went to Griff Barnett.
+(AFI catalog).
+Mr. Barnett is fun as the doctor who is trying to prevent his friend from committing suicide, and who is supervising Peggy's obstetrical care.
+Gene Lockhart is memorable as Professor Barnes' best friend, Professor Edward Bell.
 Also in the cast is the always enjoyable Charles Lane as Professor Collins, Jason's chemistry teacher.
 Mr. Lane had a career that started with uncredited performances in 1930 and continued in film and television until 1995.
 A founding member of the Screen Actor's Guild, Mr. Lane was married for 70 years to his wife Ruth Covell; they had two children.
 Mr. Lane died in 2007 at the age of 102.

-The New York Times review by Bosley Crowther was glowing - he called it "one of the best comedies of the year" and "a delightful and thoroughly heartening estimation of the capacities of modern youth."
+The New York Timesreview by Bosley Crowther was glowing - he called it "one of the best comedies of the year" and "a delightful and thoroughly heartening estimation of the capacities of modern youth."
 The review from Variety was also positive.

 The story (which was originally titled Apartment for Suzie) was used for four radio broadcasts.
 Lux Radio Theatre, aired it on 28 February 1949 with Jeanne Crain, William Holden, Edmund Gwenn, and again on 4 December 1950 with Ms. Crain and William Lundigan.
 Versions were also broadcast on the Screen Directors' Playhouse (again with Jeanne Crain) on 2 September 1949 and on 31 May 1951 as part of the Screen Guild Players.
+We'll close with the scene in which Peggy tries to rent an apartment from Professor Barnes.
+Do give this delighful film a viewing!